-The Creation Care Study Program (CCSP) offers semesters in two locations: Central America (Belize) and the South Pacific (Samoa and New Zealand).
+The Creation Care Study Program (CCSP) offers semesters in two locations: Central America (Belize) and New Zealand.
 The goal of CCSP is to develop and nurture, in Christian community, the knowledge, care and practical competence necessary to be caretakers of creation.
-The core curriculum is three 4-credit classes and the option of electives in anthropology, Latin American studies and environmental literature, or internships.
+The core curriculum is three 4-credit classes and the option of an internship in Belize.
 Home stays with national host families are included.